A Wildlife Rehabilitator’s Guide To Basic Hygiene And Sanitation

 Fire Ants

 I live in South Texas where aggressive imported fire ants are common.
 They are a constant threat to the animals I care for in my outdoor cages and flights and for youngsters in the wild as well.
 Fire ant mounds are inconspicuous during dry periods.
 Shortly after rains is the best time to locate their mounds.
-The photo above is of the less expensive brand of fire ant poison I buy at WalMart.
-The active ingredient is bifenthrin .
-It is chemically equivalent to the fire ant killer sold by Ortho.
+The photo above is of the less expensive brand of fire ant poison I buy at WalMart, a generic product similar to Amdro™ which contains as its active ingredient hydramethylnon.
+The active ingredient in the one pictured is bifenthrin .
 Besides hunting for fire ant mounds after a rain, I coat all of the four 4″x 4″ treated lumber posts that suspend my bird flights with a 4″ painted ring of general purpose automotive grease mixed with permethrin.
 There is more information about permethrin use below.
-All of the insecticide compounds whose name ends in -thrin are very toxic to fish and many to domestic and wild felines as well.
+All of the insecticide compounds whose name ends in -thrin are very toxic to fish and may be to domestic and wild felines as well if consumed.
+Recently, none of the granular fire ant baits I used have been effective.
+I read that rain and high humidity cause these products to rapidly lose their effectiveness.
+I am now using a granular product called Over-N-Out™.
+Its active ingredients are cypermethrin along with bifinethrin and it has a reputation of lasting long in moist environments.

 Cockroaches And Other Insect Pests